Want to find the answer quick?

 On the Settings page click the host you prefer.
 The steps may vary slightly between different hosting services, but ultimately, Xata database previews will automatically connect to any deployment previews created by your hosting service during the pull request process.

-variables that instruct Vercel previews to point to the correct Xata database preview.
+variables for Vercel previews to point to the correct Xata database preview.

 After permissions are granted, a list of Vercel projects that you can connect your database to is displayed.